katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 ## [1] "gov.usgs.cida.gdp.wps.algorithm.FeatureCoverageIntersectionAlgorithm"
 ```

 From this list, you can define which algorithm you would like the webprocess component to use.
-Definitions of each of the default algorithms can be found in the Geo Data Portal Algorithm Summaries section of the [home page for GDP documentation](https://my.usgs.gov/confluence/display/GeoDataPortal/GDP+Home).
-For example, we want to use the OPeNDAP subsetting algorithm, "OPeNDAP Subset".
+Definitions of each of the default algorithms can be found in the Geo Data Portal Algorithm Summaries section of the [GDP process documentation](https://cida.usgs.gov/gdp/client/#!advanced/process).
+For example, we want to use the OPeNDAP subsetting algorithm, "OPeNDAP Subset", which downloads a spatiotemporal chunk of data without any spatial processing.

 ```r